joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Social: Explicity plan for good governance.
 Governance includes technical areas such as versioning and release management, team areas such as five-why root cause analysis and blameless retrospectives, and management areas such as budgeting and approvals.

-## Level 4: Managing
+## Level 4: Managing & Measuring for Missions

-<b>Level 4 is Managing, Measuring, Mainstreaming, Mission-oriented, Mass-scale Usage.</b>

 * Infrastructure is managed and measured in concert with explicit mission statements.
 Good candidates are [OKRs (Objectives and Key Results)](https://github.com/joelparkerhenderson/objectives_and_key_results), [KPI (Key Performance Indicator) metrics](ttps://github.com/joelparkerhenderson/key_performance_indicator), and a [Strategic Balanced Scorecard](https://github.com/joelparkerhenderson/strategic_balanced_scorecard).